 LibreOffice has two types of toolbars: docked (fixed in place) and floating.
 Docked toolbars can be moved to different locations or made to float, and floating toolbars can be docked.

-In a default LibreOffice installation, the top docked toolbar, just under the menu bar, is called the Standard toolbar.
+In a default LibreOffice installation, the top docked toolbar, just under the Menu bar, is called the Standard toolbar.
 It is consistent across the LibreOffice applications.

 The second toolbar at the top, in a default LibreOffice installation, is the Formatting bar.
 It is context-sensitive; that is, it shows the tools relevant to the current position of the cursor or the object selected.
 For example, when the cursor is on a graphic, the Formatting bar provides tools for formatting graphics; when the cursor is in text, the tools are for formatting text.